rcm32000/checks-for-understanding/module-2/backend/week_one.md

 ### Self Assessment:
 Choose One:
 * I was able to answer every question without relying on outside resources

-* I was able to answer most questions independently, but utilized outside resources for a few
+[{"* I was able to answer most questions independently, but utilized outside resources for a few"}]

-[{"* I was able to answer a few questions independently, but relied heavily on outside resources"}]
+* I was able to answer a few questions independently, but relied heavily on outside resources

 Choose One:
 * I feel confident about the content presented this week

-* I feel comfortable with the content presented this week
+[{"* I feel comfortable with the content presented this week"}]

-[{"* I feel overwhelmed by the content presented this week"}]
+* I feel overwhelmed by the content presented this week
 * I feel quite lost by the content presented this week